Nutlope/notesGPT/README.md

 ## Author

 This example was created by Convex.
-Check it out as the next backend to power your AI apps.
+Check it out as the next backend to power your AI apps!

 ## Future tasks